nextcloud/integration_openai/README.md

 ### Admin settings

 There is an "Artificial intelligence" section in the **admin** settings where you can:
-* Choose whether you use OpenAI, a LocalAI instance or another remote service
+* Connect any number of services: OpenAI, LocalAI instances or any other remote service with an OpenAI-compatible API
-* Set a global API key (or basic auth credentials) for the Nextcloud instance
+* Set the API key (or basic auth credentials) of each service
+* Select, per service and per modality, which models are exposed as providers
-* Configure default models and quota settings
+* Configure the request behaviour and the usage quotas of each service, and the instance-wide quota period and rules

 ### Personal settings

-There is an "Artificial intelligence" section in the **personal** settings where users can set their personal API key or basic auth credentials, as well as view their usage quota.
+There is an "Artificial intelligence" section in the **personal** settings where users can set their personal API key or basic auth credentials for each connected service, as well as view their usage quota per service.
+Using your own credentials for a service lifts that service's quotas.
 Users can also choose to disable the Nextcloud Assistant even if the Assistant app is installed.